Betty's House . . . Life After MS

 How it all began for me:

 At 55 years of age, divorced and in a very successful sales and marketing career, I began to develop a weakness in my right leg.
-In retrospect it was really preceded by an increasing bladder control weakness, which I at the time attributed to aging, as well as other elusive neurological symptoms, some dating back as far as five or six years.
+In retrospect it was really preceded by an increasing bladder control weakness, which I at the time attributed to aging and menopause, as well as other elusive neurological symptoms, some dating back as far as five or six years.

 After being advised by several assorted health care practitioners that the leg weakness related to an old back injury, I continued my hectic life style.
 After a couple of years, however, during which I noticed some sense of loss of balance and hyper reflexes on my right side, as well as an increase in my right leg weakness, I began a serious search to discover the source of my problem.
 It became increasingly difficult to continue my state of "denial" when my friends and associates were asking me why I was limping!
 My excuse of "new shoes" was getting weak.
 And some days I was just too fatigued to make it through a full day.